 - Counsel yourself

 Some people spend the whole day wondering if their neighbour’s laughing at them, if people like their shoes, if someone thinks they are stupid etc. Avoid suspicion and rid yourself on any thought that keeps recurring endlessly.Another great way to reduce emotional crisis is to keep looking at the bigger picture.
 Keep telling yourself that this world and everything in it is a timely setup – a trial for our character and it will all go away.
-Having faith in Allah (glorified and exalted be He) and gratitude towards the smallest of blessings He has granted us can help us stay positive with what life has to offer us.”For indeed, with hardship [will be] ease.
-Indeed, with hardship [will be] ease” [Qur'an: Chapter 94, Verses 5-6].
+Having faith in Allah and gratitude towards the smallest of blessings He has granted us can help us stay positive with what life has to offer us.”For indeed, with hardship [will be] ease.
+Indeed, with hardship [will be] ease” [Qur’an: Chapter 94, Verses 5-6].